Bright Spots: Igniting Change Together – Bringing the Catalyst Community to National City

 Breakout Session: Igniting Change Beyond the Dollars

-The standout moment in the afternoon for ARTS was the breakout session, "Igniting Change Beyond the Dollars" Funders and grantees discussed the "Five T’s" (time, talent, treasure, testimony, ties) and how these resources boost success beyond funding.
-Moderated by ARTS Board Member Stephen Minix, the panel included ARTS Executive Director Lucy Eagleson, ARTS Founder and First Executive Director Matt D'Arrigo, and other sector leaders.
-Together, Lucy and Matt demonstrated how the "Five T's" have fueled ARTS’s growth and impact in recent years, urging funders to initiate a dialogue and inquire about the relationships and opportunities that nonprofit partners need to thrive and succeed.
+The standout moment in the afternoon for ARTS was the breakout session, "Igniting Change Beyond the Dollars."
+Funders and grantees discussed the "Five T’s" (time, talent, treasure, testimony, ties) and how these resources boost success beyond funding.
+Moderated by ARTS Board Member Stephen Minix from UpMetrics, the panel included ARTS Executive Director Lucy Eagleson, ARTS Founder and now Executive Director of the Clare Rose Foundation Matt D'Arrigo, and other sector leaders.
+Together, Lucy and Matt demonstrated how the "Five T's" have fueled ARTS’s growth and impact in recent years, urging funders to support intentional dialogue on the relationships and opportunities that nonprofit partners need to thrive and succeed.

 Closing Activity: Communal Loom Weaving

-An inspiring activity was planned to close the event: a communal loom weaving session led by ARTS Teaching Artist Claudia Rodríguez-Biezunski (Sew Loka) with the support of our ARTS on Campus team.
-Claudia invited participants to view threads as symbols of our journeys and connections.
+An inspiring activity was planned to close the event: a communal loom weaving session led by Teaching Artist Claudia Rodríguez-Biezunski (Sew Loka) with the support of our ARTS on Campus team and Fifty and Better (FABs) participants from the Kimball Senior Center.
+Claudia invited participants to view threads as symbols of our shared journeys and connections.
 After reflecting on their values and experiences, attendees wrote heartfelt messages on fabric strips, which were woven into a shared tapestry.
 The session concluded with a lively Ballet Folklorico performance by the San Diego Dance Company, providing an uplifting atmosphere.
 The finished tapestries served as a vibrant reminder that when our stories and creativity intertwine, we can build a resilient and beautifully unified community.

-We are grateful to Catalyst, the City of National City, our team (especially our events team led by Jose Contreras Jr.), and all who attended for making this event a true celebration of creativity, collaboration, and positive change.
+We are grateful to Catalyst of San Diego and Imperial Counties, the City of National City, our team (especially our events team led by Jose Contreras Jr.), and all who attended for making this event a true celebration of creativity, collaboration, and positive change.